SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 - Finally returns the newly created instance.

 Pay attention that a class method `withFaces:` is sent to a class, and an instance method is sent to the newly created instance `faces:`.
-Note that the class method could have also named `faces:` or any name we want, it does not matter, it is executed when the receiver is the class `Die`.
+Note that the class method could have also named `faces:` or any name we want, it does not matter.
+It is executed when the receiver is the class `Die`.

-If you execute it will not work since we did not yet create the method `faces:`.
+If you execute it will not work since we did not yet created the method `faces:`.
 Now is the time to define it.
-Pay attention that method `faces:` is sent to an instance of the class `Die` and not the class itself.
+Pay attention that the method `faces:` is sent to an instance of the class `Die` and not the class itself.
 It is an instance method, therefore make sure that you deselect the class button before editing it.

 ```
 Die >> faces: aNumber